semidark/aichat/tasks/prd-kindle-ai-chat.md

 ## 6. Design & Technical Considerations
 * **High-Contrast UI** – Large serif font (18 px), 1.4 line-height for e-ink clarity.
-* **Framework Choices** – Rocket chosen for its ergonomic async streaming; aligns with Rust ecosystem and is easy to graft onto aichat logic.
+* **Framework Choices** – Rocket is chosen for its ergonomic async streaming; this aligns with the Rust ecosystem and is easy to graft onto aichat logic.
+Note that while aichat’s HTTP client uses Hyper for its web requests, our fork adapts the server bootstrap to work seamlessly with Rocket.
+* **Separation of Concerns:**
+   • The system is designed to clearly separate the customization for Kindle constraints from core functionalities inherited from aichat.
+   • Modifications such as changes to the server bootstrap and HTML templates are kept isolated, ensuring that changes from the upstream codebase can be integrated with minimal conflict.
+   • Custom adaptations (e.g., tailored streaming logic and debug log exposure) are implemented in separate modules to maintain a clean boundary between reused components and Kindle-specific features.
 * **JavaScript Constraints** – Kindle WebKit ≈ Safari 5: stick to ES5 and DOM-1 APIs.
 * **Styling Footprint** – `<1 KB` critical CSS; no external fonts.
 * **Configuration Management** – `Rocket.toml` with `KINDLE_*` env override.